A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

 As UIDP’s special projects consultant, Tamara Hayman Henry is responsible for managing the initiative to aid members in growing their relationships with Historically Black Colleges and Universities (HBCUs).
-Tamara is a certified project management professional (PMP), Lean and Six Sigma Blackbelt and engineer with more than 16 years’ experience in varying disciplines including software and systems engineering, information technology, project management and process improvement.
+Tamara is a certified project management professional (PMP), Lean and Six Sigma Blackbelt, and engineer with more than 16 years’ experience in varying disciplines including software and systems engineering, information technology, project management, and process improvement.
 Tamara has demonstrated experience in designing and executing Lean projects that leverage the intersection of technology, strategy, and business to create high–value and high–performing teams.
 She earned a bachelor’s degree in computer science from the University of Maryland Eastern Shore and a master’s degree in technical management from Johns Hopkins University.
 Tamara is a wife, mother of two, and a classroom speaker for Maryland public schools, and actively participates in several community support activities as a member of Delta Sigma Theta Sorority, Inc.

 Maddy Howard

-Media and Communications Specialist
+Media and Communications Consultant

 View Bio